 All airlines flying in America are required to accept Psychiatric Service Dogs on flights.

 To see if you qualify for a PSD, complete the questionnaire in the link below.

 Airlines Accepting Emotional Support Animals

-If you have travel plans with your ESA, you should always call ahead to confirm what your airline’s current policy is before booking.
+If you have travel plans with your ESA, you should always call ahead to confirm your airline’s current policy before booking.
 Also, ensure that you won’t have any issues on your return flight.
 If you have an extended stay, it’s entirely possible the airline could change its policies during that time.

 General Requirements for ESAs